AvLab-CV/Face-Detection-Database-Benchmark/README.md

 --
   Please proceed the following steps to run this demo:

-  - **1.Please unzip the file “Face_Segmentation.rar”.
+  - **1. Please unzip the file “Face_Segmentation.rar”.
 Then prepare a list of image path named as “Testing.txt” and put it under the directory of program.**

   ![Alt text](unzip.png?raw=true "Title")

-  - **2.Double click on Face_Segmentation.exe to execute.**
+  - **2. Double click on Face_Segmentation.exe to execute.**

   ![Alt text](FS2.png?raw=true "Title")
   ![Alt text](FS3.png?raw=true "Title")

-  - **3.If the image exists, it will be displayed in the “Segment Image” window.**
+  - **3. If the image exists, it will be displayed in the “Segment Image” window.**

   ![Alt text](FS4.png?raw=true "Title")